GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/storage/reference.md

 Specify the structure leading to the element using / (example : Root/Level/Current) Spaces are forbidden in element names.

-**Write a value**
+**Save a value**
-Write the result of the expression in the stored data, in the specified element.
+Save the result of the expression in the stored data, in the specified element.
 Specify the structure leading to the element using / (example : Root/Level/Current) Spaces are forbidden in element names.

-**Write a text**
+**Save a text**
-Write the text in the specified storage, in the specified element.
+Save the text in the specified storage, in the specified element.
 Specify the structure leading to the element using / (example : Root/Level/Current) Spaces are forbidden in element names.

-**Read a value**
+**Load a value**
-Read the value saved in the specified element and store it in a scene variable.
+Load the value saved in the specified element and store it in a scene variable.
 Specify the structure leading to the element using / (example : Root/Level/Current) Spaces are forbidden in element names.

-**Read a text**
+**Load a text**
-Read the text saved in the specified element and store it in a scene variable.
+Load the text saved in the specified element and store it in a scene variable.
 Specify the structure leading to the element using / (example : Root/Level/Current) Spaces are forbidden in element names.